About the Art Therapy Credentials Board Exam (ATCBE)

 - A portion of unscored items is included to test new questions for future exams.

-Retaking the Exam:
+Retaking the ATCB Exam:

 - Candidates receive content (domain)-level feedback.
 However, domain scores may fluctuate due to the limited number of questions per domain.